Reading now: Bridge inspection according to DIN 1076: regulations, procedure and technology

 During the structural inspection, all relevant components of the bridge are examined, including:

-1. structures
+1. supporting structures

-2. camp
+2. warehouse

-3. transitional structures
+3. Transitional structures

 4. pier

-5. road surfaces
+5. Road surfaces

 The structure is inspected for corrosion, cracks, deformations and other damage that could affect its stability.